 Genetic disorders are diseases that can be passed from parents to children.
 Some disorders may be inherited if only one parent has the abnormal gene, while others can be inherited only if both parents have the abnormal gene.

-If the baby's mother or father or anyone in either of their families has a genetic disorder, genetic counselling may help the family decide what type of prenatal testing they want.
+If the baby's mother or father or anyone in either of their families has a genetic condition, genetic counselling may help the family decide what type of prenatal testing they want.

 Genetic disorders that may be inherited include: